sleekmason/Lilidog/README.md

 __Theme changes:__
 The easiest way to change themes is with the 'Quick Theme Changer' located in the menu under Configuration. <br/>
-This changes The GTK theme, Openbox theme, Geany theme, Lightdm, wallpaper, menu, and terminal theme all on the fly.
+This changes The GTK theme, Openbox theme, Geany theme, Lightdm, wallpaper, menu, and terminal theme all on the fly. <br/>
-Lilidog comes with eight full themes installed. <br/> Lilidog-Bright Lilidog-Light, Lilidog-Grey, Lilidog-Clay, Lilidog-Slate, Lilidog-Dark.
-Lilidog-Cobalt, and Lilidog-Neon. <br/>

 __Make your own themes:__ <br/>
 All of the theme files are located in ~/.config/lilidog-themes.
 This will allow you to change the settings on the existing themes,